-This project explains how to replace the t-astragal (or simply astragal) on a pair of exterior doors.
-An astragal is the moulding attached to the inactive door, that contains the slide bolts, strike plate and weatherstrip to seal between the doors.
+This project shows how to replace the exterior french door t-astragal (or simply astragal).
+An astragal is the moulding attached to the inactive door that contains the slide bolts, strike plate and weatherstrip to seal.

-The new t-astragal is highlighted in this photo.
+The new french door t-astragal is highlighted in this photo:

-This is the interior view of the doors and the new t-astragal.
+This is the interior view of the French doors and the new t-astragal:

-The bottom end of the door astragal is bowed outward causing a gap in the weatherseal.
+The bottom end of the exterior door astragal is bowed outward causing a gap in the weather stripping.
 The white section of stick-on weatherstripping (red arrow) was added by the prior homeowner in an attempt to seal the gap.

-The problem with the door astragal is the wood has split around the bottom slide bolt (also called a ‘flush bolt’).
-The design of the slide bolt in this astragal is poor (as you will see in the following photos) it was bound to split with repeated closings of the active door bumping against the astragal, causing a “lever action” against the bolt mortise and door edge.
+The problem with the original wood astragal has split around the bottom slide bolt (also called a ‘flush bolt’).
+The t-astragal slide bolt design is poor (as you will see in the following photos) because it was only a matter of time before the wood split due when active door closes and bumps against the astragal:

-The hinge pins on the inactive door are removed and the door is taken to the workshop.
+The inactive French door to which the astragal is attached is removed by tapping out the hinge pins and the door is taken to the workshop.
 See this article for details on how to remove a door.

-The door is set on it’s side in a pair of jigs with the astragal side up.
-This is a view of the door bottom.
+The exterior French door is in a pair of jigs made from scrap 2×4 blocks with the astragal side up.
+This is a view of the door bottom:

-The split in the astragal around the slide bolt is clearly visible here.
+The wood astragal around the slide bolt is clearly visible in the next photo.
 The slide bolt fits in a U shaped mortise.
-Each time the door closes, the slide bolt levers sideways in the mortise as the bolt hits the threshold, causing the astragal to split over time.
+Each time the door closes, the slide bolt levers sideways in the mortise as the bolt hits the threshold, causing the astragal to split.
 The slide bolt is made of two metal halves that are held together by the mortise, so it separates as the wood splits.
 A very poor design that was destined to fail in my opinion.

-End view of the split astragal bottom.
-The red lines highlight how the bottom has split and bent outward in the direction of the arrow.
+Here’s the bottom view of the split t-astragal.
+The red lines highlight how the wood astragal split and bent outward in the direction of the arrow.